PetLabCo Logo

 7. Pancreatic or Liver Problems

 Because both of these organs are directly involved in the digestion of food in your dog’s intestinal tract, dysfunction or diseases of either of these ultimately decrease the absorption of nutrients that result in soft dog stools.
-Conditions affecting the liver and pancreas can be very serious, even life-threatening.
+The liver and pancreas are essential for maintaining the dog’s digestive system and overall digestive health.
+Conditions affecting the liver and pancreas can sometimes be serious and require veterinary care.

 You should consult your veterinarian immediately if you notice any of the following in your dog: